In Just One Year, Spiders Could Theoretically Eat Every Single Human On Earth

-There are people who suffer from arachnophobia and those who believe it to be a pointless fear which isn’t even real, but they may change their way of thinking very soon.
+There are people who have arachnophobia and those who believe it to be a pointless fear which isn’t even real, but they may change their way of thinking very soon.
 While it is indeed true that spiders are almost always around you, no matter how clean or careful you are, there is something even more frightening of which you must be aware.
 A new study has revealed that spiders could theoretically eat all human beings on Earth in just one year.

 A recent study from Peer J has revealed that 100 percent of homes in a North Carolina survey were found to have spiders in them.
-Out of all of those homes, 68 percent of bathrooms had spiders in them and more than three-fourths of bedrooms had spiders in them.
+Out of all of those homes, 68 percent of bathrooms had spiders in them, and more than three-fourths of bedrooms had spiders in them.

 Through identification and classification, it was revealed that there were numerous different species of spiders, but not all of them were collected.
 While it is terrifying to think that spiders are always around everyone, but there are more horrific facts to worry about.

-According to The Washington Post, it is possible that spiders could actually consume, devour, and eat every human being on the planet in the span of one year.
+According to the Washington Post, it is possible that spiders could consume, devour, and eat every human being on the planet in the span of one year.
 This is speaking entirely in theory, and it isn’t very likely to happen, but the real possibility for it to happen is there.

 Yes, spiders do consume and eat insects for the most part, but they do also eat some birds, lizards, and even dine on small mammals.
 The idea that spiders eat so much in a year made a couple of biologists from Europe wonder what could be possible if that total was added up to see how much the entire spider population eats in a year.